DingJunyao/SunGet/README.md

 period_exact_western - Western exact period, seven values:morning,noon,afternoon,evening,night,day,nighttime (the last two values are only used in polar day and polar night)

-Please read **Note** to learning the rule of dividing the time into exact periods in this script.
+Please read **Note** to learn the rule of dividing the time into exact periods in this script.

 ### Note ###